• Skip to main content

 Recursion in Java

-A recursive method in Java is a method that calls itself, and this process is known as recursion.
-Recursion in java provides a way to break complicated problems down into simple problems which are easier to solve.
+A recursive method in Java is simply a method that calls itself.
+It provides an elegant way to break down complicated, multi-step problems into smaller, identical problems that are much easier to solve.

 1. Factorial of a Number Using Recursion